-The Tale of Samuel Whiskers "I do not think," said Samuel Whiskers, pausing to take a look at Tom Kitten,

-"I do not think it will be a good pudding.
+"I do not think"-said Samuel Whiskers, pausing to take a look at Tom Kitten-"I do not think it will be a good pudding.
 It smells sooty."

-Anna Maria was about to argue the point, when all at once there began to be other sounds up above.

-The rasping noise of a saw;
+Anna Maria was about to argue the point, when all at once there began to be other sounds up above-the rasping noise of a saw; and the noise of a little dog, scratching and yelping!

-and the noise of a little dog, scratching and yelping!
-The Tale of Samuel Whiskers The rats dropped the rolling-pin, and listened attentively.
+The rats dropped the rolling-pin, and listened attentively.

-"We are discovered and interrupted, Anna Maria;

-let us collect our property and other people's,

-and depart at once."
+"We are discovered and interrupted, Anna Maria; let us collect our property-and other people's,-and depart at once."

-The Tale of Samuel Whiskers "I fear that we shall be obliged to leave this pudding."
+"I fear that we shall be obliged to leave this pudding."